LangYeastEvoLab/Common-CNVs/README.md

 Now run **commonCNV.R** script, the default window size is 250

-If you want to remove background CNVs, include that data frame as an input after it is created using **commonCNV.R**
+If you want to remove background CNVs, include that data frame as an input after it is created using the above method

   `df.output <- commonCNV(datafr, [window], [background.datafr])`